 1. Use a smart thermostat

-“Using a smart thermostat will save up to one-third of all your heating and cooling costs if used properly,” Jones says.
+“Using a smart thermostat will save up to one-third of all your heating and cooling costs if used properly,” Mayer says.
 “You can adjust the temperature in your home from your phone or mobile device if you are on vacation, at work, or spending the day away.”

 You can also pre-program different temperature settings throughout the day if you tend to forget to adjust the thermostat manually when you leave.